Rexios80/flutter_m1_patcher/README.md

 ### Usage
 Run `flutterpatch` in a terminal

+Run with `-p` to specify the Flutter root path

 ## Additional Information
 If things go bad, delete `flutter/bin/cache` and run `flutter doctor`.
 This will reset the bundled Dart SDK to the one shipped with Flutter.